MattEllig/fantasy-hockey/README.md

 $ npm run dev
 ```

-A database seeder will run the first time the server is started, creating records in your MongoDB for any players who have played at least 10 games recently (current + previous season combined) in the NHL. **Please keep in mind this is a slow process and may take some time to complete.** If something goes wrong or you want to re-seed your database, you can do so by removing the data collections associated with players and player stats.
+A database seeder will run the first time the server is started, using the NHL API to retrieve information on each team and active player to save to your MongoDB.
+Players who have not played in the current season are ignored. **Please keep in mind this is a slow process and may take some time to complete.** You can control the minimum number of games for players seeded in [config.json](config.json).

 ## Acknowledgements